Disc herniations are common with auto accidents

 What is the cause of disc herniations?

-Discs can be injured by an acute trauma, or can be injured slowly over time by poor posture, lifting incorrectly, and loss of normal spinal function (joint restrictions, misalignment’s, subluxations).
-Whatever the cause, disc injuries usually respond very well to chiropractic care.
+Discs are common from acute trauma, or can occur slowly over time by poor posture, improper lifting, and loss of normal spinal function (joint restrictions, misalignment’s, subluxations).
+Whatever the cause, disc injuries respond very well to chiropractic care.
 Before treatment begins, a thorough examination including orthopedic and neurologic testing and X-ray or MRI studies, if necessary, will help to determine your exact diagnosis and individualized treatment plan.
 Spinal manipulation (adjustment) of the spinal and extremity joints is very effective in restoring normal position and function to the joints, as well as to the surrounding muscles and nerves.
 This usually leads to a decrease in pain and faster recovery.

-Our goal at Accident Pain Clinics of South Florida is to provide our patients with an exceptional experience when they walk through our doors.
+Our goal at Accident Pain Care of Miami Lakes is to provide our patients with an exceptional experience from the moment they walk through our door.
 Quality services are the least we can provide to help patients through the stressful times after a car accident.
-We also provide transportation to each of our offices for any auto accident complications.
-Call us anytime for a complete evaluation of your disk injuries today at 855-954-2273.
+We provide transportation to our Miami Lakes clinic for all auto accident treatment.
+Call us for a complete evaluation of your disk injuries today at 305-570-1965.